hyperjeff/Physical/README.md

 One can compose new kinds of Physical objects through standard algebra.

+If the combination of items is impossible, the result is a `Physical.notAThing`, in analogy to `NaN` when such an impossible math result happens for floating point numbers.
+Any further use of this object in more equations infect those results in turn.
+You can check its status using `.isNotAThing` just as float point numbers have `.isNaN`.
+To find out _why_ a variable has become not a thing, you can check its `.errorStack` which contains a history of its bad fortune since the first moment it became not a thing.

 The `~` operator can be used to test commensurability. `x ~ y` means: Is `x` of the same dimension as `y`.

 ```swift